mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

     Custom zookeeper URL for storing scheduler state.
 Defaults to `master.mesos:2181`.

+  * `user`

+    The system user to run the service's scheduler and pods as.
+Availability of usernames depends on the cluster.
+If DC/OS Security is enabled, this may need to be set to `nobody`, or the administrator may be required to configure custom permissions allowing the service to run as a different user.

 * `pods`

   This section contains a listing of all pod types managed by the service.